fractus-io/keras-tutorial/README.md

 ```

-You can which version of Keras is installed using the following script:
+You can check which version of Keras is installed with the following script:

 ```
 python -c "import keras; print(keras.__version__)"
 ```

-Output on my environment will be
+Output on my environment is:
 ```
 2.2.4
 ```

-Also you can upgrade your installation of Keras using command:
+Also you can upgrade your installation of Keras with:
 ```
 pip install --upgrade keras
 ```